hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250819562v1-democracy-in-silico-institutional-design-as-alignment-in-ai-governed.md

 ---
 layout: default
-title: Democracy-in-Silico: Institutional Design as Alignment in AI-Governed Polities
+title: "Democracy-in-Silico: Institutional Design as Alignment in AI-Governed Polities"
 ---

 # Democracy-in-Silico: Institutional Design as Alignment in AI-Governed Polities